khiga8/link-checker/README.md

 This bookmarklet makes it easy for one to review the accessibility of links on a page.

-The goal of this bookmarklet is NOT to find every issue for you — this is impossible.
+The goal of this bookmarklet is NOT to find every issue for you, this is impossible.

 Assessing accessibility and usability always requires human judgment.